 The likelihood of a small, privately-owned company in the Midwest aligning with a reknowned philanthropic foundation such as The Carter Center seems quite unlikely.
 But when visions are aligned, it's not.

-In 2010, Clake approached The Carter Center to see how we could support The Center's efforts in disease eradication and elimination in Nigeria.
+In 2010, Clake approached The Carter Center to see how we could support The Center's efforts in vectored disease eradication and elimination in Nigeria.
 Bed nets, also known as long-lasting insecticide-treated nets (LLINs), were part of the solution.
-So the Clarke Cares Foundation began fundraisng to supply nets to The Carter Center . . . matching every dollar raised.
+So the Clarke Cares Foundation began fundraising to supply nets to The Carter Center . . . matching every dollar raised.

 3 years of hope, then success

 Nasarawa and Plateau states in Nigeria stopped transmission of lymphatic filariasis (LF) by distributing a combination of oral drug treatment of ivermectin, donated by Merck, and albendazole, donated by GlaxoSmithKline annually, and by distributing long-lasting insecticidal bed nets, donated by the Clarke Cares Foundation/Clarke Mosquito Control and Vestergaard Frandsen.
 Both states also provided community-based health education, including teaching improved hygiene techniques to prevent the bacterial infections associated with advanced LF symptoms.